near/NEPs/specs/RuntimeSpec/Scenarios/FinancialTransaction.md

 - Computes how much reward should be burnt;
 - Checks if `bob_near` still exists and if it does, deposits the transferred tokens to `bob_near`;
 - Checks if `bob_near` still exists and if so, deposits the gas reward to the `bob_near` account;
-- Checks if `bob_near` has enough balance for storage staking, the transaction's temporary state is dropped/rolled back if there is not enough balance;
+- Checks if `bob_near` has enough balance for the storage deposit, the transaction's temporary state is dropped/rolled back if there is not enough balance;